vacp2p/rfc/remote-log.md

 2. Name system (NS)
 3. Content-addressed storage (CAS)

-The *remote log* protobuf is what is stored at the Name system.
+The *remote log* protobuf is what is stored in the name system.

 "Bob" can represent anything from 0 to N participants.
 Unlike Alice, Bob only needs read-only access to NS and CAS.